jassem1988/Network-Hacking-WEP/README.md

 ### Skills Learned

-- Advanced understanding of SIEM concepts and practical application.
+- Sniffing on 5Gz and 2.5Gz wireless networks
+- aircrack-ng

 ### Tools Used
-[Bullet Points - Remove this afterwards]

 - Kali Linux.
 - VMware Fusion.
+- airodump-ng
+- aircrack-ng

 ## Steps
 drag & drop screenshots here or use imgur and reference them using imgsrc